bagnome/Word-Finder/README.md

 ---
 ### Examples
-The following tells the script to look for words that begin with "gn" and has an e anywhere but the position it is in in the search pattern.
+The following tells the script to look for words that begin with "gn" and has an "e" anywhere but the position it is in in the search pattern.
 ```
 py word-finder.py GNe__
 ```